ECAA compensation guide

 Escalate to the national authority if rejected

 For Albanian departures: AAC.
-For Serbian: CAD.
+For Serbian departures: CAD.
 For Kosovo: CAA-K. For North Macedonia: the Civil Aviation Agency.
-Include original claim, rejection, and all supporting documents.
+Include the original claim, rejection, and all supporting documents.

 4